joinself/academy/examples/server/auth-system/README.md

 ---

 > **🎓 Key Takeaway**: This system demonstrates production-ready multi-user authentication with mathematical guarantees of user isolation.
-The enhanced architecture using proper request/response correlation and channel management eliminates all cross-user authentication vulnerabilities while maintaining the simplicity and security of passwordless authentication.
+The enhanced architecture using proper request/response correlation eliminates cross-user authentication vulnerabilities while maintaining the simplicity and security of passwordless authentication.